BoKKeR/TorrentSwitch/README.md

 When openning a torrent or magnet link the program recognizes it and loads the file/link.
 From there the user can choose where to forward the torrent from the avalaible clients.

 This project is based on the [BencodeNet library](https://github.com/Krusen/BencodeNET).

+##What this program does not do
+Download files/torrents

 ## Installation